Josh Naylor Player Props: Guardians vs. Twins

-The Cleveland Guardians, including Josh Naylor and his .444 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Sonny Gray and the Minnesota Twins at Progressive Field, Saturday at 6:10 PM ET.
+Josh Naylor -- batting .270 in his past 10 games -- will be in action for the Cleveland Guardians versus the Minnesota Twins, with Joe Ryan on the mound, on May 7 at 1:40 PM ET.

-In his last game, he went 1-for-4 with a double against the Twins.
+In his last game he had a one-hit showing (1-for-4) against the Twins.

 Josh Naylor Game Info & Props vs. the Twins